 There I got my first taste of tailoring.
 I enjoyed fitting the men in the suit department, they were less picky and easier to fit than women.
 I stayed 2 years learning what I could.

 Men's Wearhouse(2002) was hiring for tailors, so I applied and got the job the next day.
-But this was a whole different ball of wax, just men and just tailoring suits.
+But this was a whole different ballpark of sewing, just fitting men and just tailoring suits.
 This just wasn't a job, but a rewarding career as a tailor.
-My tailoring mentor was Arealize Campos.
+My tailoring teacher was Arealize Campos.
 She spent long days and nights teaching me all about men's clothing.
 I owe her a lot for taking on such a spunky and outspoken student!
 She was a blessing to my life as a friend and a mentor.

 After 2 years apprenticing with her, I moved to Sioux Falls, SD in 2004 to become head tailor.
 There was only two of us, and the other tailor couldn't speak English.
 But, we communicated through food and watching Jeopardy together.
 So, I think I got the job because no one else wanted to move to Sioux Falls.
-But, it was a great promotion with a good company!
+Their winters are pretty burial.
+It was a great promotion with a good company!
 I stayed there for 1 year, until moving on.